 At one point I resorted to kobolds with catapults.

 Warring tribal factions was a thought, but who fights in the dead of winter?
 Whole Afghan wars shut down for winter.
 Some undead, some ghosts, sure.
 But how many can there be?

 - 50 feet of rope is not long enough to cross a 50 foot ravine

 - Snow covers up a lot of sharp pointy things

 - Water in a frozen wasteland is really cold

-- Circular clearings around big mounds are terrible places to camp
+- Circular clearings around mysterious mounds are terrible places to camp

-- That food you never bother to keep track of is actually kind of useful
+- That food you never bother to keep track of is kind of useful

-- Carrying unconscious party members through the wilderness is annoying.
-Especially through ravines
+- Carrying unconscious party members through the wilderness sucks

 Are there more creative encounters to salvage the dullness?
 More interesting monsters?
 Exposure to the ruins of a world rich with history?
 Sure, but here's to hoping for cities and a good pint.